A Sense of Time (temples 85 and 86)

 clan, established Kamakura Shogunate).
 He became particularly famous for one

-action: Sitting on a horse in the wavy waters, he aimed at fan atop a pole on a ship.
+action: Sitting on a horse in the wavy waters, he aimed at a fan atop a pole on a ship.

 (It was placed there by the Taira clan to challenge the Minamoto clan, the enemy).